drhinternet/greenarrow-api/studio/v2/campaign_templates.markdown

 #### Response

-A successful response will return the campaign record using the format described in the "Get campaign details" section of the API.
+A successful response will return the template record using the format described in the "Get template details" section of the API.

 #### Example Request